j-lederer/Pronexus-Challenge-J-Lederer/README.md

 Approach Overview

 The solution is structured around a dual-ranking system that utilizes:
 	1. A Custom Machine Learning Model – This model analyzes job descriptions and candidate profiles, computing relevance through text embeddings, cosine similarity, and fuzzy matching.
+The main focus is on the similarity between the job description and the candidates profile in terms of meaning and text similarity.
+Keywords, the candidate's indistry, and experiance are also accounted for.
 	2. OpenAI’s GPT Model – GPT provides additional ranking and explanatory text, offering context for each candidate’s position.

 Data Retrieval and Processing

+I obtained a list of 843 candidates using Phantombuser's Linkedin Export Search and Linkedin Profile Scraper.
+It searches Linkedin for "Open to work" and then runs another automation to scrape the users' profile data.
+Regular scraping of Linkedin profiles violates Linkedin's terms of service so this was the best option.
+Unfortunately the free trial only allowed me to download 10 profiles.

-Candidate data is ingested in CSV format, including key fields: Name, Skills, Industry, Description.
+Candidate data is downloaded and ingested in CSV format the received fields are distilled into the following columns: Name, Skills, Industry, Description.
 This data is pre-processed to standardize text, remove stop words, and extract essential information.
 The job description provided by the recruiter is processed similarly to ensure consistency.

 Key Steps in Data Processing:
 	•	Embedding Generation: The sentence-transformers model converts job descriptions and candidate profiles into vector embeddings.
 This enables the system to compute similarity scores by measuring how closely two embeddings align.